ElNeko42/ELNeko42/README.md

 I love making all kinds of applications such as mobile, web or video games.

-Skills: JAVA/PHP / REACT / JS / HTML / CSS/ANGULAR/.NET/C#/UNITY/GODOT
+Skills: JAVA/PHP / LARAVEL / JS / HTML / CSS/.NET/C#/UNITY/GODOT

 - 🔭 I’m currently working on a web app and a video game for a jam
 - 🌱 I’m currently learning c++ y spring